asuratos/artisoc-traffic-model2018/README.md

     * If headway is less than current speed, check patience value.

-        * If patience != 0, then decelerate to a speed = headway\*0.6 and decrement patience.
+        * If patience != 0, then decelerate to a speed = headway\*0.6 , decrement patience, and enter "recovering" state.

         * If patience == 0, change lanes to most open lane if asocial.
 If social, one last check:

             * If there is a car behind on the target lane, do not lane change.
-Decrement patience.
+Decrement patience and enter "recovering" state.

             * Otherwise, change lanes.